fnproject/tutorials/README.md

 ## Fn Flow Saga Pattern

 Fn Flow provides a way to orchestrate functions to build sophisticated applications--initially using Java and soon with other programming languages.
 [In this tutorial you will learn how to use Fn Flow to implement a Java travel booking system that leverages functions written in a variety of languages.](FlowSaga)

-## Fn metrics in Grafana and Prometheus

-[In this tutorial, see how to use Grafana to visualize Prometheus format metrics that are produced by the Fn server.](grafana)